AGATE bankable ownership record visual

 A trust may hold shares or holding vehicles.
 A bank still needs to understand source, beneficial ownership, control rights, expected flows, and the reason Hong Kong is in the structure.

 Banking readiness is where weak trust planning becomes visible.
-The bank is not asking whether a trust exists.
-It is asking whether the trust explains the client.
+The bank tests source, control, purpose, and flows before it accepts the trust story.

 Source